 The June Motel Sauble Beach – Review & Things To Do

 I was looking for an Ontario-based getaway that wouldn’t cost a fortune and I managed to stumble upon The June Motel.
 Located about a 3-hour drive from Toronto, Sauble Beach is a relaxed beach town with an unpretentious attitude.
 Thankfully, it’s not overrun with people either, like other Ontario beaches that we’ve visited.
 The lakefront beach here receives a lot of praise for its beauty and unspoiled surrounding nature parks.
 I can vouch for that myself, now that I’ve been in person!

 The June Motel at Sauble Beach is perfect for a 3 day getaway with friends, family, or your partner.
 This once-neglected motel was fully renovated by the same duo behind the June Motel’s Prince Edward County location.
 It’s been popping up all over social media, and it’s no surprise why.
 This humble motel is downright adorable and aesthetically pleasing at every turn.
 You can see how much passion went into this renovation.
 And I really love that it embodies the beach-town nostalgia that you would normally find in places much further south.
 We felt transported once we stepped on the property because it really doesn’t feel like you’re in Ontario.

 About The June Motel – Sauble Beach

 This is the second motel renovation from The June Motel team.
 The first was in Prince Edward County.
 You’ll notice a lot of similar millennial-themed upgrades at this second location, but with much more of a beach vacation feel.
 Potted tropical plants, vintage rattan furniture, hammocks, and fringed beach umbrellas encourage you to totally embrace the Sauble Beach lifestyle.
-Most people, locals, and guests, were wearing flip flops and casual wear.
+Most people, ie: locals and guests, were wearing flip flops and casual wear.
 So this is the perfect destination if you’re looking for a care-free mini getaway that’s a short walk from the beach!

 Rooms at The June Motel